Multiscale scattered data analysis in samplet coordinates: Classical multiscale method

-The resulting matrix is in general a densely-populated populated lower triangular matrix as a result of the choice of globally supported RBFs for the approximation at each level.
-The samplet compression plays a crucial role here, rendering the matrix quasi-sparse.
-This technique is introduced in Section \ref{SampletsSection}, and the linear system is reformulated in the samplet basis in Section \ref{section:SampletAlgorithm}.
+The resulting block matrix \(\Kcal\) is in general a densely-populated lower triangular matrix as a result of the choice of globally supported RBFs for the approximation at each level.
+There holds the following convergence result, see, e.g., \cite{wendland2010multiscale,wendland2017multiscale}.